 Yet headcount reduction is traditionally seen as the best way to tackle cost.

 Richard Young spent eight years producing magazines for and about FDs, first as editor of Financial Director, then of Real Finance.
 Since 2006 he's been a freelance writer and editor, working with organisations such as Microsoft, the ICAEW, the Market Research Society, the CBI, PwC, the Mayor of London and the European Patent Office – as well as writing for a clutch of business and accountancy magazines and web sites, including Real Deals, CFO World, Research, Financial Management and Real Business.
 Richard is also the strategic editor for the ICAEW's seven Faculty magazines, and has chaired a number of conferences and web videos.

 Jamie Lyon is head of corporate sector at ACCA and leads ACCA’s global research programme on finance transformation with a particular focus on finance effectiveness, the role of the CFO and talent development.
 Prior to ACCA, Jamie spent his career in industry with a number of FTSE 100 businesses.

 Guy is responsible for key client relationships, advising on procurement strategy and business development across Proxima.
-Guy joined Proxima in 1996 and was an Account Director for a range of clients before taking responsibility for sales.
+Guy joined Proxima in 1996 and was an Account Director for a range of clients for several years.
 Prior to training as a Chartered Accountant at KPMG, Guy studied politics, philosophy and economics at Oxford University.
-He is a regular speaker at procurement and management conferences such as SuperReturns, ProcureCon and ProcureCon Indirect, and commentator on the procurement industry.
-Guy is a Fellow of the Institute of Chartered Accountants, and a Fellow and Board Member of the Chartered Institute of Purchasing and Supply.
+He is a regular speaker at conferences and commentator on the procurement industry.
+Guy is a Fellow of the Institute of Chartered Accountants, and a Fellow of the Chartered Institute of Purchasing and Supply.